vasenkom/color-changer/README.md

 This repository contains a simple web application for changing the background color of a webpage.
 The application offers two modes: Simple and Hex.
 In Simple mode, colors are chosen from a predefined array, while in Hex mode, colors are generated randomly using hexadecimal values.

+## Demo

+You can view a live demo of the Color-changer application [here](https://raw.githack.com/vasenkom/ToDoList/main/Index.html).

 ## Features

 - **Simple Mode:** In this mode, the background color changes randomly from a predefined array of colors.